Macroeconomic factors– What are they?

 Five Most Important Macroeconomic Factors that Affect Indian Stock Market:

-Below are the five most important macroeconomic indicators according to us that affect the Indian stock market:
+Below are the five most important macroeconomic indicators that affect the Indian stock market:

 1. Dollar Index:

 The dollar index is one of the macroeconomic factors which affects the Indian Stock Markets greatly.